BITNP/BIThesis/README.md

 ## Welcome

-BIThesis is an unofficial LaTeX template(s) for your BIT bachelor graduation thesis and corresponding reports.
+BIThesis is an unofficial LaTeX template(s) for your **bachelor graduation thesis** and corresponding reports here at BIT.
+Hand-crafted following the specifications made by the *Office of Academic Affairs* at the *School of Computer Science*.

 ![](https://i.loli.net/2020/01/12/AZQ8uSzkVI6OJGg.png)